School Activities.

 There is a specific weekly period for such specific

 activities for each subject.
-The teacher has a course
+The teacher has a

-content, a syllabus plan and curriculum analysis for
+course content, a syllabus plan and curriculum

-such activities.
-The learning objectives for such activities
+analysis for such activities.
+The learning objectives

-speaking, reading and writing.
+language skills: listening, speaking, reading and writing.

 Besides, learners enjoy fun, pleasure, entertainment